 Our Alumni

-Graduates of the program have gone on to become leaders in all aspects of general medicine including health systems innovation, public health, advocacy, care of the underserved, health professions education, community-based primary care and the general medicine subspecialties such as addiction medicine, geriatrics and palliative care.
+Graduates of the program have gone on to become leaders in all aspects of general internal medicine including health systems innovation, public health, advocacy, care of the underserved, health professions education, community-based primary care and the general medicine subspecialties such as addiction medicine, geriatrics and palliative care.

 Here are some reflections from recent graduates of the program and what they have been doing since completing residency.